-Random effects modelling of groups can be motivated in different ways.
-Strictly speaking, it corresponds to effects (groups) in the model being randomly selected from a population.
-Sometimes, in a study, this could be the case, but it might be reasonable to assume that the groups are generally representative of the population even if they were not randomly selected.
-In our example, the 29 centres were presumably not randomly selected from a larger set of centres, and some of the centres originally intended for inclusion in the study did not recruit patients after all and were hence omitted.
-Consequently, the population these centres could be representative of is probably not well-defined.
-With random effects, the focus shifts from the individual group to the variability between groups in the population σ_g^2 .
-In a study with only a few groups of particular interest (possibly because they were individually selected for the study), one might prefer to model groups by fixed effects (ie β -parameters) instead (as discussed in Section 20.5.2).
+Random effects modelling of herds can be motivated in different ways.
+Strictly speaking it corresponds to effects (herds) in the model being randomly selected from a population.
+Sometimes, in a study, this could be the case, but it might be reasonable to assume that the herds are generally representative of the population even if they were not randomly selected.
+In our example, the 40 herds were randomly selected from the full set of study herds, which constituted all milk-producing herds in a certain geographical area of Denmark.
+Consequently, these 40 herds were representative of this region.
+With random effects, the focus shifts from the individual herd to the variability between herds in the population $\sigma_h^2$ .
+In a study with only a few herds of particular interest (possibly because they were individually selected for the study), one might prefer to model herds by fixed effects (ie $\beta$ -parameters) instead (as discussed in Section 20.5.2).

 Mixed models can be used to take into account more general hierarchical data structures by inserting random effects for all levels above the bottom level (which is already present in the model as the error term).
-For example, a 3-level structure with individuals in groups in regions would lead to random effects for both groups and regions, and we then split the variation into 3 terms: $var(Y_i) = \sigma_r^2 + \sigma_g^2 + \sigma^2$.
+For example, a 3-level structure with animals in herds in regions would lead to random effects for both herds and regions and we then split the variation into 3 terms: $var(Y_i) = \sigma_r^2 + \sigma_h^2 + \sigma^2$ .
 In mixed models, the predictors might reside at any level of the hierarchy.
 As a particular example, the split-plot design (Section 20.2.1) could be analysed by a mixed model with random effects for the whole-plots.
 In epidemiology, we often work with datasets in which predictors explain variation at several levels (Section 20.2.2); the mixed model analysis fully takes this into account.
 Example 21.2 shows some of the possible changes to a linear mixed model when fixed effects are included.
-Finally, the one exception to the 'random effects for every level' rule is that the top level may be modelled by fixed effects, if (and only if) there are no predictors at that level.
-This situation often occurs when the top level (eg centre or region) is not a random sample of a larger population and does not have a large data = bp
+Finally, the one exception to the 'random effects for every level' rule is that the top level could be modelled by fixed effects, if (and only if!) there are no predictors at that level.
+This situation often occurs when the top level (eg herd or region) is not a random sample of a larger population and does not have a large number of elements (eg Example 21.3).
+Some 'final' remarks on fixed vs random effects have been collected in Section 21.5.7.